ChampionX Co. (NASDAQ:CHX) Shares Purchased by Tower Research Capital LLC TRC

-Tower Research Capital LLC TRC boosted its stake in ChampionX Co.
-(NASDAQ:CHX – Get Rating) by 58.4% during the third quarter, according to its most recent 13F filing with the SEC.
-The firm owned 25,112 shares of the company’s stock after acquiring an additional 9,261 shares during the quarter.
-Tower Research Capital LLC TRC’s holdings in ChampionX were worth $491,000 as of its most recent filing with the SEC.
+Tower Research Capital LLC TRC boosted its holdings in ChampionX Co.
+(NASDAQ:CHX – Get Rating) by 58.4% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 25,112 shares of the company’s stock after buying an additional 9,261 shares during the period.
+Tower Research Capital LLC TRC’s holdings in ChampionX were worth $491,000 at the end of the most recent reporting period.

-A number of other institutional investors have also recently added to or reduced their stakes in the stock.
-William Blair Investment Management LLC acquired a new stake in ChampionX during the 2nd quarter worth $11,837,000.
-AQR Capital Management LLC boosted its position in shares of ChampionX by 20.0% during the 2nd quarter.
-AQR Capital Management LLC now owns 1,247,189 shares of the company’s stock valued at $24,757,000 after acquiring an additional 207,976 shares during the last quarter.
-Lmcg Investments LLC boosted its position in shares of ChampionX by 34.7% during the 3rd quarter.
-Lmcg Investments LLC now owns 51,679 shares of the company’s stock valued at $1,011,000 after acquiring an additional 13,324 shares during the last quarter.
-MESIROW FINANCIAL INVESTMENT MANAGEMENT Equity & Fixed Income boosted its position in shares of ChampionX by 0.3% during the 2nd quarter.
-MESIROW FINANCIAL INVESTMENT MANAGEMENT Equity & Fixed Income now owns 357,685 shares of the company’s stock valued at $7,100,000 after acquiring an additional 1,165 shares during the last quarter.
-Finally, US Bancorp DE boosted its position in shares of ChampionX by 1.6% during the 3rd quarter.
-US Bancorp DE now owns 108,959 shares of the company’s stock valued at $2,133,000 after acquiring an additional 1,765 shares during the last quarter.
-Institutional investors and hedge funds own 98.46% of the company’s stock.
+A number of other hedge funds have also recently added to or reduced their stakes in the business.
+UBS Group AG boosted its stake in ChampionX by 35.9% in the 3rd quarter.
+UBS Group AG now owns 24,042 shares of the company’s stock worth $470,000 after buying an additional 6,349 shares during the last quarter.
+Jupiter Asset Management Ltd. raised its holdings in shares of ChampionX by 5,368.6% in the 3rd quarter.
+Jupiter Asset Management Ltd. now owns 1,234,815 shares of the company’s stock worth $24,165,000 after purchasing an additional 1,212,235 shares during the period.
+Amalgamated Bank raised its holdings in shares of ChampionX by 2.3% in the 3rd quarter.
+Amalgamated Bank now owns 141,417 shares of the company’s stock worth $2,768,000 after purchasing an additional 3,135 shares during the period.
+Massachusetts Financial Services Co.
+MA raised its holdings in shares of ChampionX by 37.2% in the 3rd quarter.
+Massachusetts Financial Services Co.
+MA now owns 6,273,023 shares of the company’s stock worth $122,763,000 after purchasing an additional 1,701,213 shares during the period.
+Finally, Zurcher Kantonalbank Zurich Cantonalbank raised its holdings in shares of ChampionX by 9.4% in the 3rd quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 27,468 shares of the company’s stock worth $538,000 after purchasing an additional 2,368 shares during the period.
+98.46% of the stock is owned by institutional investors and hedge funds.

-Several brokerages have recently weighed in on CHX.
-Citigroup boosted their price target on shares of ChampionX from $30.00 to $34.00 and gave the company a “buy” rating in a research report on Tuesday, November 1st.
-The Goldman Sachs Group boosted their price objective on shares of ChampionX from $21.00 to $32.00 and gave the company a “neutral” rating in a report on Wednesday, November 2nd.
-Two investment analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-Based on data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and a consensus target price of $29.67.
+A number of research firms have recently commented on CHX.
+The Goldman Sachs Group raised their price objective on ChampionX from $21.00 to $32.00 and gave the stock a “neutral” rating in a report on Wednesday, November 2nd.
+Citigroup raised their price objective on ChampionX from $30.00 to $34.00 and gave the stock a “buy” rating in a report on Tuesday, November 1st.
+Two equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus price target of $29.67.

-ChampionX (NASDAQ:CHX – Get Rating) last released its earnings results on Thursday, February 2nd.
-The company reported $0.43 earnings per share for the quarter, topping analysts’ consensus estimates of $0.39 by $0.04.
-ChampionX had a net margin of 4.07% and a return on equity of 14.99%.
-The firm had revenue of $985.86 million for the quarter, compared to analyst estimates of $1.01 billion.
-During the same period in the prior year, the firm earned $0.26 earnings per share.
-The business’s quarterly revenue was up 19.9% compared to the same quarter last year.
-Analysts predict that ChampionX Co. will post 1.78 EPS for the current year.
+ChampionX (NASDAQ:CHX – Get Rating) last announced its earnings results on Thursday, February 2nd.
+The company reported $0.43 EPS for the quarter, beating the consensus estimate of $0.39 by $0.04.
+The business had revenue of $985.86 million for the quarter, compared to the consensus estimate of $1.01 billion.
+ChampionX had a return on equity of 14.99% and a net margin of 4.07%.
+The company’s revenue was up 19.9% on a year-over-year basis.
+During the same period last year, the business posted $0.26 EPS.
+On average, sell-side analysts forecast that ChampionX Co. will post 1.78 earnings per share for the current fiscal year.

 ChampionX Increases Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Friday, April 28th.
-Investors of record on Friday, April 7th will be issued a $0.085 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, April 28th.
+Shareholders of record on Friday, April 7th will be paid a dividend of $0.085 per share.
 This represents a $0.34 dividend on an annualized basis and a yield of 1.10%.
-This is an increase from ChampionX’s previous quarterly dividend of $0.08.
 The ex-dividend date is Wednesday, April 5th.
-ChampionX’s dividend payout ratio is 40.00%.
+This is a positive change from ChampionX’s previous quarterly dividend of $0.08.
+ChampionX’s dividend payout ratio (DPR) is 40.00%.

-In related news, Director Stephen M. Todd sold 3,097 shares of the company’s stock in a transaction that occurred on Wednesday, November 30th.
+In other ChampionX news, insider Paul E. Mahoney sold 1,171 shares of the firm’s stock in a transaction that occurred on Monday, February 13th.
+The stock was sold at an average price of $31.29, for a total transaction of $36,640.59.
+Following the completion of the sale, the insider now owns 119,816 shares in the company, valued at approximately $3,749,042.64.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+In other news, Director Stephen M. Todd sold 3,097 shares of ChampionX stock in a transaction that occurred on Wednesday, November 30th.
 The stock was sold at an average price of $30.60, for a total value of $94,768.20.
-Following the completion of the transaction, the director now directly owns 30,888 shares of the company’s stock, valued at $945,172.80.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other news, Director Stephen M. Todd sold 3,097 shares of the stock in a transaction that occurred on Wednesday, November 30th.
-The stock was sold at an average price of $30.60, for a total value of $94,768.20.
-Following the completion of the sale, the director now directly owns 30,888 shares of the company’s stock, valued at $945,172.80.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, insider Paul E. Mahoney sold 1,171 shares of the stock in a transaction that occurred on Monday, February 13th.
-The shares were sold at an average price of $31.29, for a total value of $36,640.59.
-Following the completion of the sale, the insider now directly owns 119,816 shares of the company’s stock, valued at $3,749,042.64.
+Following the completion of the transaction, the director now owns 30,888 shares in the company, valued at approximately $945,172.80.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, insider Paul E. Mahoney sold 1,171 shares of ChampionX stock in a transaction that occurred on Monday, February 13th.
+The stock was sold at an average price of $31.29, for a total value of $36,640.59.
+Following the completion of the transaction, the insider now owns 119,816 shares of the company’s stock, valued at approximately $3,749,042.64.
 The disclosure for this sale can be found here.
-Insiders sold 151,223 shares of company stock valued at $4,540,059 over the last three months.
+Insiders sold a total of 151,223 shares of company stock worth $4,540,059 in the last 90 days.
 1.10% of the stock is owned by corporate insiders.

 ChampionX Corp. engages in the provision of chemistry programs and services for global upstream oil and natural gas industry.
 It operates under the following segments: Production Chemical Technologies, Production and Automation Technologies, Drilling Technologies, and Reservoir Chemical Technologies.